-Acceptance will be based on interest, ability and aptitude for a career as a physical therapist in a sports medicine setting.
+Acceptance will be based on interest, ability and aptitude for a career as a physical therapist in an orthopaedic setting.

 The strongest applicants may possess the following:

-Residents will be selected by the Admissions Committee and their decision will be final.
-The superior candidates will be given an interview, which is conducted by members of the admissions committee.
+Residents will be selected by the Admissions Committee and the superior candidates will be given an interview, which is conducted by members of the admissions committee.
 Candidates will be assessed in the areas of commitment, knowledge of the purpose of the program, interests and personality.
-Good candidates will possess the qualities of flexibility, team building, leadership, professionalism and desire to learn.
+Superior candidates will possess the qualities of flexibility, team building, leadership, professionalism and desire to learn.

 A candidate requesting disability accommodations must request the required accommodation(s) in writing to the program director.

 All Applications must be submitted via the Residency and Fellowship Common Application Service (RF-PTCAS)

 Please visit ABPTRFE website for more information.

 For questions or more information, please contact Christopher McConnell at Christopher_mcconnell@urmc.rochester.edu